-The Department of Counselor Education Program faculty advisors or the Department chairperson will provide credentialing or licensure endorsement when the following requirements have been met:
+The Department of Counselor Education program advisors or the Department chairperson will provide credentialing or licensure endorsement when the following requirements have been met:

-- 1. All coursework listed on the program of study have been successfully completed with a grade of "B" or better in all clinical courses, and a GPA of 3.0 or higher. - 2.
+- 1. All coursework listed on the program of study has been successfully completed with a grade of "B" or better in all clinical courses, and a GPA of 3.0 or higher. - 2.
 Maintained satisfactory rating on academic performance, professionalism, counseling skills, and disposition evaluations at each transition level. - 3.
 Completed all field experiences (practicum and internship) with satisfactory evaluations from site and university supervisors. - 4.
-Successfully passed the Departmental Proficiency Exam (DPE). - Have applied for graduation, or have officially graduated from one of NEIU's Counselor Education Programs. - 6.
-For School Counseling students only: Successful completion of any required licensing exams, such as the 181 exam
+Successfully passed the Departmental Proficiency Exam (DPE). - 5.
+Has applied for graduation, or has officially graduated from one of NEIU's Counselor Education Programs. - 6.
+For School Counseling students only: Successful completion of any required licensing exams, such as the #235 Content Test for School Counselors.